View from commencement ceremony stage

 Is Commencement the Graduation Ceremony at UMass Amherst?

-We encourage graduates and families to attend both, the main ceremony on Friday May 26th at 9:00 a.m. and their individual school or college recognition ceremony.
-The 9:00 a.m. commencement ceremony at McGuirk Stadium is a fun and celebratory event held outdoors, where degrees are conferred; the Commencement Wind Ensemble plays; and Chancellor, student, and keynote speakers present.
-Senior Recognition Ceremonies are smaller, more intimate events where graduates’ names are called and each are recognized individually.
+We encourage undergraduates and families to attend both, the main commencement ceremony on Saturday, May 18th at 10:00 a.m. at McGuirk Stadium and their individual school or college recognition ceremony.
+The 10:00 a.m. commencement ceremony at McGuirk Stadium is a fun and celebratory event held outdoors, where degrees are conferred; the Commencement Wind Ensemble plays; and Chancellor, student, and keynote speakers present.
+Senior Recognition Ceremonies are smaller, more intimate events where undergraduates’ names are called, and each are recognized individually.

 Recent News